-It’s time to cook something eggy, because it’s Easter and we want to put all those yolks and whites left after decorating our Easter eggs to good use.
-So why not prepare Bird’s Milk – a simple yet nutritious dish which is said to have originated in France, but my mind will always associate it with my Grandma’s rural kitchen in the south of Slovakia.
+It’s time to cook something eggy, because it’s Easter and we want to put to good use all those yolks and whites left after decorating our Easter eggs.
+So why not prepare Bird’s Milk – a simple yet nutritious dish which is said to have originated in France, but my mind will always associate it with Grandma’s rural kitchen in the south of Slovakia.

 For the cream:

 - 4 egg yolks

 - 1 teaspoon vanilla extract

 - 4 egg whites

 - berries of your choice